Environmental Educator/ Camp Counselor - Older Campers

 - Applicants should be at least 18 years of age;

 - Must have the ability to lead groups over rough terrain and be able to work both cooperatively and independently;

 - Demonstrated ability to promote and respect diversity of ethnic, cultural, linguistic backgrounds and, physical and mental disabilities.
 Applicants must have CPR/First aid certification or willing to obtain (training will be available).

 Nice to Have’s:

-- Applicants have experience working with children;
+- Have experience working with children;

 - Environmental Education experience and/or past camp experience are very helpful;

-- While knowledge of environmental studies, biology, education or related fields is greatly appreciated we encourage; applicants with a diversity of academic interests to apply
+- While knowledge of environmental studies, biology, education or related fields is greatly appreciated we encourage applicants with a diversity of academic interests to apply;

 - A sense of fun!